-- Passage over land changes the TC energetics, as well as the relationship between the intensity and the cloud pattern. - As a rule, don't classify systems over land.
-The Japanese Metrological Agency and the Joint Typhoon Warning Center classify systems over land, but the Tropical Prediction Center normally does not. - There are subjective exceptions to the rule if the cyclone is close to the coast, over small islands, or over marsh land such as the Everglades or southern Louisiana.
-If a system is forming an eye while over land, it most likely should be classified. - If the system moves back into the water and the classifications have been stopped, re-start classifications using the observed DT or PT
+- Passage over land changes the TC energetics and the cloud patternintensity relationship. - As a rule, don't classify systems over land.
+The Japanese Metrological Agency and the Joint Typhoon Warning Center classify systems over land, but the National Hurricane Center normally does not. - Subjective exceptions to the rule: - Cyclone close to the coast - Over small islands - Over marsh land such as the Everglades or southern Louisiana. - Forming an eye while over land. - If the system moves back over water after classifications have been stopped, re-start classifications using the observed DT or PT.